ChyuuMC/chyuumc.github.io/_posts/2022-10-03-how-to-buy-lab-coats-shoes.markdown

 For those who wants to have more options, I have two websites suggestions for lab coats and shoes.

 **Infinite Medstyle** is a Czech website that is founded by three Czech alumni of our Faculty.
 Here you can find Lab-coats for [Women](https://www.infinitemedstyle.cz/plaste-2/) or for [Men](https://www.infinitemedstyle.cz/plaste-3/).
 They also sell [lab shoes](https://www.infinitemedstyle.cz/obuv--ponozky/) and many [accessories](https://www.infinitemedstyle.cz/studium/) such as Anatomy models and dissection kits.
-Don’t forget to check out there stethoscope selection, as well.
+Don’t forget to check out their stethoscope selection, as well.

 Another website that I personally used before is called **Medical Uniforms** and they also sell lab coats for both [Men](https://www.medical-uniforms.cz/panske-plaste/) and [Women](https://www.medical-uniforms.cz/zeny-laboratorni-plaste/).
 Here, you can find the selection of their [lab shoes](https://www.medical-uniforms.cz/zdravotnicka-obuv/).